vk0808/conFusion/README.md

 ---

 ## About
-**Version 1.0.0** :
-A restaurant website design, utilizing HTML5, CSS3 and Bootstrap 4.
+A restaurant website design, utilizing HTML5, CSS3, and Bootstrap 4.

 ---